ant1k9/noter/README.md

 2. Init folder where to save the data and metadata files ✅
 3. Save all versions of notes to the same file ✅
 4. List all notes ✅
-5. Synchronize through dropbox or other tool and compact records
+5. Add remove command ✅
-6. Add list filters
+6. Add list filters ✅
-7. Create web interface to look through and search